 Tess: Sort of?
-I'm going to a very fancy party, and my parents will be there.
-But they aren't the reason I'm going.
+I'm going to a very fancy party, and my parents we be there.
+But they aren't the reason I'm going to a very fancy party, and my parents we have a solution of the solution of the solution of the solution.